Putin signs expanded anti-LGBTQ laws in Russia, in latest crackdown on rights - KTVZ

 By Ivana Kottasová and Anna Chernova, CNN

-Russian President Vladimir Putin has signed into law a bill banning so-called LGBTQ “propaganda” in Russia, in the latest crackdown on human rights in the country.
+Russian President Vladimir Putin on Monday signed into law a bill that expands a ban on so-called LGBTQ “propaganda” in Russia, making it illegal for anyone to promote same-sex relationships or suggest that non-heterosexual orientations are “normal.”

+The ban was rubber-stamped by Putin just days after a harsh new “foreign agents” law came into effect, as the Kremlin cracks down on free speech and human rights as its military operation in Ukraine falters.

 The new laws significantly broaden the scope of a 2013 law which banned the dissemination of LGBTQ-related information to minors.
 The new iteration extends the ban on promoting such information to adults as well.